Antiblanks/he-dan.antiblanks.com/_posts/2019-02-15-week-3-chapter-review.markdown

 4. Could the evidence be interpreted in other ways?

+•

 5. What is the author's research method (e.g. qualitative, quantitative, experimental)?

+• Not sure this is relevant?...

 6. What is the author's theoretical framework (e.g. psychological, developmental, feminist)?

+• ?

 7. What is the relationship assumed by the author between theory and practice?

+• ?

 8. Has the author critically evaluated the other literature in the field?

+• Yes very much so, 57-64 exploring many views on the term 'suspension of disbelief'

 9. Does the author include literature opposing her / his point of view?

+• ?

 10. Is the research data valid i.e. based on a reliable method and accurate information?

+• Not sure this is relevant?...

 11. Can you 'deconstruct' the argument – identify the gaps or jumps in the logic?

+• ?

 12. What are the strengths and limitations of this study?

+• ?

 13. What does this book or article contribute to my own work?*

+•